Principal and Founder

 Senior Project Manager

-Before coming to Local Projects, Robin worked as a new media producer for ed tech company Amplify Learning.
-She has also worked as a Senior Director of Development and original programming at VIACOM, where she was in charge of several award winning series at BET/Centric, Nickelodeon, The N and Nick Jr. She holds a MPS from NYU’s Interactive Telecommunications Program, where she is also an adjunct professor.
+As a Project Manager, Robin builds bridges between creative potential and realization while maintaining balance between business and creative goals, and overseeing creative process that results in the highest quality output.
+Prior to Local Projects, Robin worked as a new media producer for ed tech company Amplify Learning.
+She has also worked as a Senior Director of Development and original programming at VIACOM, where she was in charge of several award winning series at BET/Centric, Nickelodeon, The N and Nick Jr. She holds a MPS from NYU’s Interactive Telecommunications Program, where she was previously an adjunct professor.

 Visual Experience Designer